mikaelvesavuori/minibook-better-apis/workshop/how-to-follow-along.md

 or

-- **Do the workshop part**: Clone the repo, run `npm install` and `npm start`, then read about the patterns and try it out in your own self-paced way.
+- **Do this as a full-on workshop**: Clone the repo, run `npm install` and `npm start`, then read about the patterns and try it out in your own self-paced way.

 ## Commands